jberkowitz89/SharpestMindsProject/README.md

 I tuned the model with Surprise's GridSearchCV function, using number of latent factors, number of training epochs (for SGD), learning rate and regularization term as tuning parameters.
 Once our model is tuned, I create a sparse user-item-rating matrix based on our scraped data.
 An example of a sparse user-item-rating matrix is seen here:
 ![](images/sparse_matrix.png)
-We then use our trained SVD model to predict a rating for each unrated game in our sparse user-item-rating matrix.
+I then use our trained SVD model to predict a rating for each unrated game in our sparse user-item-rating matrix.

 ## Evaluation
 Once the sparse matrix is filled in, I'm able to sort the predicted ratings for each user's unrated games from highest to lowest, and create a list of top n recommendations for each user based on the predicted ratings.